WHAT IS THIS?

-I began the second memoir in 2011, and finished it in 2016.
-Once more, it was an on again, off again labor of love, this time covering the sixteen years of Marie-Hélène’s and my beautiful blended family, Nous les Zinzins!
+I began the third memoir in 2011, and finished it in 2016.
+Once more, it was an on again, off again labor of love, this time covering the fifteen plus years of Marie-Hélène’s and my beautiful blended family.
+It’s called Zinzins!
+That’s French!
 The family was no longer an integrated whole, but I worked through the feelings of loss by telling its stories.

 I told the stories in different ways over the years spent reworking the site, focusing at first on what had gone wrong, and then on the good times.
 I want to remind the children that much of our time together had been wonderful.

 WAYS TO NAVIGATE THIS SITE: